PradoVarathan/Multi_Specto/README.md

   ```
 * MultiSpecto_Run.py
   This file is a python executable file requring a config file for documenting the path and output file names for the analysis.
 Please feel free to download the config file and make the necessary changes.
+* For post analysis, we have developed few R functionalities to use the pickle file from the above run to plot heatmaps and distributions to discuss results as seen in paper.

   ```
   python MultiSpecto_Run.py MultiSpecto_Run.yml